ShubhangiJadhavSJ/emission-rag-pipeline-sprih/README.md

 persists everything to a database, and lets you design metrics and iterate the RAG pipeline across experiments with a trend report.

-> The focus is end-to-end system design and evaluation discipline.
-Extraction
-> accuracy on any one report matters less than how the system is structured and
-> how it is measured and improved.

 ---

 ## 1. Run it (two steps)